 The discrimination takes place on so many levels, from government to street violence.
 You may become very disheartened by the enormity of it.
 However, if we work together to create families, friendships, and communities where everyone is accepted and welcome, I think there is hope for us yet.

-If you are struggling to cope with the minority stress of being part of the LGBTQ+ community, please call 661-233-6771.
+If you are struggling to cope with the minority stress of being part of the LGBTQ+ community and want an affirming therapist, please call 661-233-6771.